Home » Finger Foods » Sliders » Sloppy Joe Sliders

 With a tangy sauce, melted cheddar cheese, and savory ground beef, these little sandwiches take the classic recipe to a whole new level.

-The homemade sauce is sweet and tangy and pairs perfectly with budget friendly ground beef.
+The homemade sauce is sweet and tangy and the ground beef makes for a budget friendly dish.
 Topped with tons of melted cheese and buttery sesame seed buns, the kids are going to love these!

-And you’re going to love my lamb sliders, cheeseburger sliders, and these Sloppy Joe biscuit cups!
+And you’re going to love my lamb sliders, cheeseburger sliders, Hawaiian roll breakfast sliders, and these Sloppy Joe biscuit cups!

 full list of ingredients for sloppy joe sliders recipe